On second try, Norwegian Waerner takes Iditarod crown

 Waerner, 46, who was born in England but raised in Norway, began mushing in 1984, according to his Iditarod.com biography.
 He became a musher for Iditarod legend Roger Legaard in 1990, followed by Charlie Champagne and Roxy Wright in 1991.
 After starting with sprint racing, including in Alaska, he attempted the Iditarod for the first time in 2015, garnering Rookie of the Year honors.

 Eleven mushers had scratched by the time Waerner finished.
-With all but one still left to cross the finish line, 45 mushers and dog teams remain on their way to Nome in the 48th running of the Iditarod, one of the few sporting events worldwide not canceled over concerns of the new coronavirus.
+With all but one still left to cross the finish line, 45 mushers and dog teams remain on their ways to Nome in the 48th running of the Iditarod, one of the few sporting events worldwide not canceled over concerns of the new coronavirus.

-Due to concerns about the novel coronavirus, Iditarod finish festivities like the finishers' banquet, traditionally held the Sunday after the champion's finish, is postponed to a later date.
+For that same reason, Iditarod finish festivities such as the finishers’ banquet - traditionally held the Sunday after the champion’s finish - have been postponed to a later date.

 Copyright 2020 KTUU.
 All rights reserved.